fvarrui/JavaPackager/README.md

 By default, it will generate next artifacts in `target ` folder:

-- A native application in `app` directory with a bundled JRE.
+- `app`: directory with the native application.
+- `projectname-projectversion-runnable.jar`: runnable JAR file.
-- A `projectname_projectversion.deb` package file on GNU/Linux.
+- `projectname_projectversion.deb`: DEB package file only on GNU/Linux.
-- A `projectname_projectversion.rpm` package file on GNU/Linux (requires alien && rpmbuild).
+- `projectname_projectversion.rpm`: RPM package file only on GNU/Linux (requires alien && rpmbuild).
-- A `projectname_projectversion.exe` installer file on Windows.
+- `projectname_projectversion.exe`: installer file only on Windows.
-- A `projectname_projectversion.dmg` installer file on Mac OS X.
+- `projectname_projectversion.dmg`: disk image file only on Mac OS X.

 ## Contributors